No Charge Unless We Win: 855-913-1134

 It is also important to note that there are strict time limits for filing a lawsuit, known as the statute of limitations, so it is important to consult with an attorney as soon as possible if you believe your rights have been violated.

 Additionally, California Labor Code also provides for administrative remedies before filing a lawsuit, such as filing a complaint with the Division of Labor Standards Enforcement (DLSE) or with the California Department of Industrial Relations (DIR).
-It is advisable to consult with an attorney to evaluate your case and advise you on the best course of action.
+Consult with an attorney at Matern Law Group to evaluate your case and advise you on the best course of action.

 Our Approach